-Attacks on the transmitted LO and the subsequent parameter estimation can be removed by the local generation of the LO in the LLO (``local local oscillator'') schemes.
-In this case, Alice generates reference pulses (pilot tones), which are used by Bob to phase-lock his local strong coherent LO with Alice's prepared signal~\cite{Soh2015,Qi2015,Marie2017}.
-The residual phase drift between the measurement and preparation bases should be then removed by the data post-processing as discussed in Sec. \ref{Sec:Post_Processing}.
-Recently, the time-variant parameter estimation and compensation was proposed in~\cite{Xu2024} to improve robustness of LLO-based schemes.
+Attacks on the transmitted LO and the subsequent parameter estimation can be removed by the local generation of the LO in the LLO schemes.
+In this case Alice generates reference pulses (pilot tones) that are used by Bob to phase lock his local strong coherent LO with Alice's prepared signal~\cite{Soh2015,Qi2015,Marie2017}.
+The residual phase drift between the measurement and preparation bases should then be removed by the data postprocessing as discussed in Sec. \ref{Sec:Post_Processing}.
+Recently, the time-variant parameter estimation and compensation was proposed by~\cite{Xu2024} to improve robustness of LLO-based schemes.

 However, the LLO systems can be vulnerable to an attack on the pilot tones referred to as the \textit{reference pulse attack}~\cite{Ren2019}.
-Within the trust assumption on the phase noise due to the bases mismatch, Eve can identify the reference pulses and propagate those through an ideal channel, this way reducing the phase noise.
+Within the trust assumption on the phase noise due to the basis mismatch, Eve can identify the reference pulses and propagate those through an ideal channel, thereby reducing the phase noise.
 Then, within the total estimated excess noise at the receiver, Eve can increase the fraction related to the channel noise by performing a stronger eavesdropping attack in the quantum channel, which remains hidden and can lead to a security breach.
-In order to prevent these attacks, the trusted parties can assume perfect transmission of the reference pulses, while keeping the trust assumption on the phase noise.
+To prevent these attacks, the trusted parties can assume perfect transmission of the reference pulses while keeping the trust assumption on the phase noise.
 A more efficient countermeasure for the trusted parties is to continuously monitor the intensity of the pilot tones and calibrate the phase noise accordingly~\cite{Ren2019}.
-LLO schemes can also be vulnerable to the polarization attack similarly to the conventional protocols with the shared LO~\cite{Shao2022}.
-To avoid attacks on a shared phase reference, be it LO or pilot tones, the shared-reference-frame-independent CV-QKD protocol was proposed recently in~\cite{Usenko2025}, based on UD encoding, heterodyne detection, and subsequent bases alignment on the receiver side by a suitable phase-space rotation of the measured data.
+LLO schemes can also be vulnerable to the polarization attack as in the conventional protocols with the shared LO~\cite{Shao2022}.
+To avoid attacks on a shared phase reference, be it LO or pilot tones, ~\cite{Usenko2025} recently proposed the shared-reference-frame-independent CV-QKD protocol based on UD encoding, heterodyne detection, and subsequent basis alignment on the receiver side by a suitable phase-space rotation of the measured data.